nrwl/nx-react-native/packages/react-native/README.md

 - Run `yarn release 999.9.9 latest --local` in Terminal 3
 - Run `cd /tmp` in Terminal 3
 - Run `npx create-nx-workspace` in Terminal 3

+## Debugging

+- If you got a pod install error like "None of your spec sources contain a spec satisfying the dependency", go to ios folder and run `pod install --repo-update` in your terminal.
+- If you got an error "error: Signing for "App" requires a development team.
+Select a development team in the Signing & Capabilities editor." when build for iOS, you need to open the xcode project under iOS and choose a team under "Sign & Capabilities".